 Small percentages do not help

 First, they do not make that much of a difference.
 Less than 5% of an asset in a global portfolio will have a small impact.
 They are costly to buy.
 Most of the time, there is a fixed cost when you buy the fund.
 If you have to buy a single share to balance your fund, you end up with a large cost.
 And, they can be difficult to balance.
-Unless you can buy fractional share, it is difficult to have the correct allocation.
+Unless you can buy a fractional share, it is difficult to have the correct allocation.

 Europe does not serve as home bias

 At the beginning, I added a Europe ETF into my portfolio.
 Since Switzerland is very small, I wanted a bigger home bias.
 I also wanted to limit my exposure to USD.
-However, I’m not really confident in Europe economy.
+However, I am not really confident in Europe economy.
 Several countries are in bad financial shape.
 And the strong countries end up paying for the weak countries.
 Another point is that the index includes a lot of United Kingdom (27.5%) which is still in uncertainty due to the Brexit.
-A lot of France (17%) for which I don’t have great hopes.
+A lot of France (17%) for which I do not have great hopes.
 And only 15% of Germany which the strongest country in current Europe (ex UK) in my opinion.
 It also has 10% Switzerland which is already in my Switzerland funds.